alisw/alisw.github.io/infrastructure-mesos.markdown

 - Delete the machine with `ai-kill-vm <{{site.builduser}}XX>`
 - Delete the previously attached volumes.

-## Rebooting a Mesos agent
+## Rebooting a Mesos server
-{: #reboot-agent}
+{: #reboot-server}

 In case there is an issue with any of the agents, a hard reboot can be attempted to bring it back to a working state.
-This can be done via the OpenStack GUI, in the Instances tab, or by issuing:
+This can be done via the OpenStack GUI, in the Instances tab, or doing:

+- Login to `aiadm.cern.ch`.
+- Set up your OpenStack environment by doing:

       eval $(ai-rc "{{site.experiment}} Release Testing")
+- Actually reboot `<server name>`

-      openstack server reboot --hard <agent name>
+      openstack server reboot --hard <server name>

 in case the GUI is not functional.